By News Team

 Teams of 12 players are chosen by ranking, with each team captain picking several players to make up their squad.
 For example, Jon Rahm who has scored the most points on the European Tour was automatically selected, while non-playing European Captain Pádraig Harrington, choose three wildcard players – Sergio Garcia, Shane Lowry and Ian Poulter – to make up his team of 12.

 The action takes place over three days.
 On the first two days, players compete in four-ball; two players from each team, each playing a ball and taking the best score, and foursome competitions; two players from each team playing one ball with alternating strokes.
 On the final day 12 singles matches are played to determine the winner.

 Any player can be picked to play in a maximum of five matches over the three days.
 Each winning four-ball or foursome partnership and each individual win after 18 holes scores a point for their team.
 A tied match earns each team half a point.

 Where and when is the Ryder Cup being played this year?

 The 43rd Ryder Cup will be held on the blustery shores of Lake Michigan at Whistling Straits, Wisconsin, USA.

-The course has played host to the US PGA Championship on three occasions and with its shoreline situation, it has similarities to links courses in Britain and Ireland which should be a help to the visitors.
+The course has played host to the US PGA Championship on three occasions and with its shoreline situation has similarities to links courses in Britain and Ireland which should be a help to the visitors.

-The play starts on Friday 24th September and concludes on Sunday 26th September.
+Play starts on Friday 24 September and concludes on Sunday 26.

 Who are the previous Ryder Cup winners?